Renunciation

 MN117

-It is the understanding that everything we are experiencing in life is based on causes and conditions, natural forces of the world and, as such, nothing that happens should be taken personally.
+It is the understanding that everything we are experiencing in life is created in conciousness, based on causes and conditions, natural forces of the world and, as such, nothing that happens should be taken personally.
 It is the clinging to the Five Aggregates, that causes people to ignorantly believe that things are happening to them, which causes them to take personally the body, feelings, perceptions, thoughts, and cognition, thus causing stress and unhappiness.

 Supramundane or Noble Right View is not a belief or definition; this is because a belief prevents one from seeing true reality, rather, it is the way one perceives the world.